Residential Landlord and Tenant (Ontario) Legal Guide

 .
 Residential Tenancies Act

-The RTA only slightly supplements this SPPA authority by adding a specific (and uncontroversial) ground justifying review: "the Board's power to review a decision or order under that section [SPPA s.21.2] may be exercised if a party to a proceeding was not reasonably able to participate in the proceeding" [Act s.209(2)].
-This ground supplements any other grounds of Review that may be set out in the Board Rules.
+The RTA only slightly supplements this SPPA authority by adding a specific ground justifying review: "the Board's power to review a decision or order under that section [SPPA s.21.2] may be exercised if a party to a proceeding was not reasonably able to participate in the proceeding" [Act s.209(2)].
+This ground supplements any other grounds for review that may be set out in the Board Rules.

 .
 Board Rules